 6. The Opkey recorder window and a default web page open up.
 Enter the URL and use the login credentials to sign in to the web page.

-7. Once done, click on the "Stop and Save" button and click Yes on the pop-up that follows.
+9. Once done, click on the "Stop and Save" button and click Yes on the pop-up that follows.

-8. Now, you can see the test steps are added in the test case.
+10. Now, you can see the test steps are added in the test case.
 Save these steps.

-9. Select the last step and click on the Add Step button at the top to add a new step after it.
+11. Now to enhance this test case further by adding a test step with a keyword, select the last step and click on the Add Step button at the top to add a new step after it.
 Search the ClickButton keyword and click on its search result.

 This will enable Opkey to locate the Sign Out button using these object properties and proceed with the step.
 Finally, click the back icon at the top and close the input data window.

-12. Provide a run name and select the desired browser.
+2. Provide a run name and select the desired browser.

 Note: If you are a Mac device user, select Agent Spock to execute the test.
 Use Opkey Execution Agent to execute test cases on a Windows device.

-15. Once the execution is completed, click "View Result" to analyze the test case results.
+8. Once the execution is completed, click "View Result" to analyze the test case results.

-Step 16: Here we can see our result.
+9. Here we can see our result.

 You've reached the end of this article and are now well-prepared to create and execute automated test cases.